Remus Lupin: Fictional character biography

-Lupin is a half-blood, born, according to the series, to wizard Lyall Lupin and his Muggle wife Hope Howell on March 10, 1960.
+Lupin is a half-blood, born, according to the series, to wizard Lyall Lupin and his Muggle wife Hope Howell on 10 March 1960.
 He was bitten by the vicious werewolf Fenrir Greyback when he was a small child, and became infected with lycanthropy; the condition being incurable, he was doomed to live his life as a werewolf.
-Lupin and his parents feared he would be unable to attend Hogwarts, but headmaster Albus Dumbledore allowed him to enrol—provided certain protective measures were taken.
+Lupin and his parents feared he would be unable to attend Hogwarts, but headmaster Albus Dumbledore allowed him to enroll—provided certain protective measures were taken.
 A house was built in Hogsmeade with a secret passage leading to it from under the Whomping Willow.
 Lupin was smuggled into and confined in this house for his monthly transformations.
 The transformation from human to werewolf is difficult and painful, and if the creature is isolated, it will become frustrated and harm itself if unable to attack.
 The villagers mistook Lupin's howling as extremely violent ghosts.
 The house was dubbed "the Shrieking Shack" and became known as the most haunted building in Britain.
 Although it was never actually haunted, Dumbledore promoted this rumour to discourage curious villagers from exploring.
-It eventually became the Marauders' secret hangout when they achieved complete Animagi transformations.

 When Lupin started Hogwarts, his condition was kept secret, but James Potter, Sirius Black and Peter Pettigrew deduced the truth in their second year.
-By their fifth year, they secretly (and illegally) learned how to become Animagi to keep Lupin company during his transformations.
+By their fifth year, they secretly and illegally learned how to become Animagi to keep Lupin company during his transformations.
 His lycanthropy was not transmittable to them in their Animagus forms, nor was he a threat to them while they were animals.
-Additionally, James and Sirius' Animagi (a stag and a large dog) were large enough to control a werewolf.
+Additionally, James and Sirius' Animagi, a stag and a large dog, were large enough to control a werewolf.
 His friends nicknamed him "Moony" for his condition.
-When Severus Snape became curious about where Lupin disappeared to each month, Black played a prank on him in their sixth year (although Sirius, James and Peter hated Snape, Lupin claimed he had no reason to hate him until their sixth year).
+When Severus Snape became curious about where Lupin disappeared to each month, Black played a prank on him in their sixth year.
 Sirius told Snape where Lupin went every month, although he neglected to mention he was a werewolf and knew Snape could be killed if he approached Lupin in his transformed state.
 Snape, determined to get them in trouble, followed Sirius' directions.
 When James learned what Sirius did, he stopped Snape before he reached the Shrieking Shack, saving his life.
 Snape, however, had seen Lupin in werewolf form and was sworn to secrecy by Dumbledore.
 Snape never forgave Sirius and believed James' only motive in foiling the plan was to avoid expulsion from Hogwarts.